pmsteil/tt-cloudflare-wpmu-plugin/readme.txt

 = Does it sync existing blogs? =

-No it doesn't, you need the PRO version for that. <a href="http://stiofan.themetailors.com/store/products/tt-cloudflare-wpmu-plugin-pro/">CloudFlare WPMU Plugin – PRO</a>
+No it doesn't, you need the PRO version for that. <a href="http://stiofan.themetailors.com/store/products/tt-cloudflare-wpmu-plugin-pro/">CloudFlare WPMU Plugin â€“ PRO</a>

 == Screenshots ==

 1. TT CloudFlare WPMU Settings.

 == Changelog ==

+= 1.2 - 09/17/2107 =
+* plugin updated to work with PHP 7.0 by pmsteil and removed donation button and links to themetailor as they seem to have abandoned this code

 = 1.1 - 12/03/2013 =
 * plugin updated to work with newest CloudFlare API additions.